Versatile emulation of spiking neural networks on an accelerated neuromorphic substrate: Experiments

 Recent developments in biological imaging and data processing have facilitated unprecedented insight into numerous functional aspects of insect brains \cite{chiang2011three, takemura2013visual, takemura2017connectome}.
 For example, it has been shown that a structure known as the central complex is involved in navigational behavior~\cite{neuser2008analysis}.
 Based on physiological data from the bee's central complex and following \cite{stone2017anatomically}, we emulated a network for path integration (\cref{fig:insects}A) that reproduces bees' ability to return to their nest's location after exploring the environment for sources of food.

 Each experiment started with a spread-out phase, in which a virtual insect performed a random walk starting from a certain origin.
-During this phase, the modeled network had no effect on the insect motion but was only provided with the sensory data of the absolute head orientation and the optical flow field of a left and right eye.
-In the second part of the experiment, the return phase, the insect's motion was determined by the motor neurons, which were part of the network.
-The insect's head orientation was encoded by four spike sources that each represented a cardinal direction similar to a compass.
-The optical flow field was similarly represented by two spike generators that fired with a rate proportional to the optical flow as derived from the left and right eye, respectively (FL and FR).
-Moreover, the two motor neurons (ML and MR) steered the insect by providing propulsion on the left or right hand side, similar to a tank drive.
+During this phase, the modeled network received the sensory data of the absolute head orientation and the optical flow field of a left and right eye, but had no effect on the insect motion.
+In the second part of the experiment, the return phase, the insect's motion was determined by two motor neurons within the network.
+The insect's head orientation was encoded by four spike sources, each representing a cardinal direction similar to a compass.
+The optical flow field was similarly represented by two spike generators that fired with a rate proportional to the optical flow as derived from the left and right eye, respectively (FL, FR).
+Moreover, the two motor neurons (ML, MR) steered the insect by providing propulsion on the left or right hand side, similar to a tank drive.

 While the model in \cite{stone2017anatomically} comprises 90 fire-rate-neurons with floating-point precision, the network on BrainScaleS-2 achieved about the same functional performance with only 18 neurons.
 Additionally, we implemented the short-term memory mechanism employed by the integrator neurons to store directional distance as a synaptic mechanism.